List of foreign Liga I players: Brazil

-During his period spent at Astra, William de Amorim managed to win the Liga I title.
+During his time at Astra, William de Amorim managed to win the Liga I title.

 Rafael Bastos won the Liga I title with CFR Cluj.

-Adaílton ended his European career with a two-year spell at FC Vaslui scoring 17 goals in 59 Liga I appearances.
+Adaílton concluded his European career by spending two years at FC Vaslui, scoring 17 goals in 59 Liga I appearances.

 Yuri Matias won the Liga I title with CFR Cluj.

+Júlio Baptista ended his playing career with CFR Cluj.

+Gláuber spent two seasons in Liga I with Rapid București.